MicrosoftDocs/webview2-winrt-reference/1-0-2478-35/winrt/corewebview2frameinfo.md

 > readonly  uint32_t FrameId

 The unique identifier of the frame associated with the current CoreWebView2FrameInfo.
 It's the same kind of ID as with the [CoreWebView2.FrameId](corewebview2.md#frameid) and [CoreWebView2Frame.FrameId](corewebview2frame.md#frameid).
 FrameId will only be populated when obtained calling [CoreWebView2ProcessExtendedInfo.AssociatedFrameInfos](corewebview2processextendedinfo.md#associatedframeinfos).
 CoreWebView2FrameInfo objects obtained via [CoreWebView2.ProcessFailed](corewebview2.md#processfailed) will always have an invalid frame Id `0`.
 FrameId could be out of date as it's a snapshot.
-If there's [CoreWebView2](corewebview2.md) created or destroyed or [CoreWebView2.FrameCreated](corewebview2.md#framecreated) event or <see cref="CoreWebView2Frame.Destroyed" /> event after the asynchronous call [CoreWebView2Environment.GetProcessExtendedInfosAsync](corewebview2environment.md#getprocessextendedinfosasync) starts, you may want to call the asynchronous method again to get the updated `CoreWebView2FrameInfos (unresolved reference).
+If there's [CoreWebView2](corewebview2.md) created or destroyed or [CoreWebView2.FrameCreated](corewebview2.md#framecreated) event or [CoreWebView2.Destroyed](corewebview2.md#destroyed) event after the asynchronous call [CoreWebView2Environment.GetProcessExtendedInfosAsync](corewebview2environment.md#getprocessextendedinfosasync) starts, you may want to call the asynchronous method again to get the updated `CoreWebView2FrameInfos (unresolved reference).

 ### FrameKind